usatie/csc746_high_performance_computing/README.md

 Special instructions for MacOSX platforms:

-On Prof. Bethel's laptop, which is an intel-based Macbook Pro running Big Sur, and with Xcode installed, cmake can find the BLAS package, but then the build fails with an error about not being able to find cblas.h.
+On Prof. Bethel's laptop, which is an intel-based Macbook Pro running MacOS 12.6.8 Monterey with Xcode installed, cmake can find the BLAS package, but then the build fails with an error about not being able to find cblas.h.

-The workaround is to tell cmake where cblas.h lives by using an environment variable: export CXXFLAGS="-I /Library/Developer/CommandLineTools/SDKs/MacOSX10.15.sdk/System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/Headers/" then clean your build directory (rm -rf * inside build) and run cmake again.
+The workaround is to tell cmake where cblas.h lives by using an environment variable: export CXXFLAGS="-I /dir/path/to/headers" where /dir/path/to/headers is the directory containing the cblas.h file.
+Set that CXXFLAGS variable, clean your build directory (rm -rf \* inside the build directory) then run cmake again.

+On Bethel's laptop, the command "locate cblas.h" returns:
+/Library/Developer/CommandLineTools/SDKs/MacOSX10.15.sdk/System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/Headers/cblas.h
+/Library/Developer/CommandLineTools/SDKs/MacOSX11.3.sdk/System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/Headers/cblas.h
+/usr/local/Cellar/openblas/0.3.23/include/cblas.h

+And so the correct setting for CXXFLAGS in this case is: export CXXFLAGS="-I /Library/Developer/CommandLineTools/SDKs/MacOSX11.3.sdk/System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/Headers"

 Note you will need to "locate cblas.h" on your machine and replace the path to cblas.h in the CXXFLAGS line above with the path on your specific machine.

+These instructions should also work for MacOS on Apple Silicon platforms (M1/M2) so long as you have installed a current version of gcc/g++ and cmake.

 # Adding your code